Bounds on the genus for 2-cell embeddings of prefix-reversal graphs: Preliminaries

 \begin{prop}(\cite[Proposition 1]{W22}) Given a simple, undirected graph $G$, there exists a bijection between the rotation systems and the orientable 2-cell embeddings of $G$. \end{prop}

-The ideas for this result can be traced back to the 1800s~\cite{D88,H91,H98} and were used in 1965 in~\cite{R65}.
-Since then, it was independently discovered by Edmonds in his M.S. thesis~\cite{E60} and a more algorithmic treatment is provided in~\cite{Y63}.
-Due to Edmonds' independent discovery, Proposition~\ref{prop:one}, or more precisely the algorithmic version provided in~\cite{Y63}, is also known as \emph{Edmonds' permutation technique}.
+The ideas for this result can be traced back to the 1800s, for examples see Dyck and Heffter~\cite{D88,H91,H98} and were used in 1965 in Ringel~\cite{R65}.
+Since then, it was independently discovered by Edmonds in his M.S. thesis~\cite{E60} and a more algorithmic treatment is provided in Youngs~\cite{Y63}.
+Due to Edmonds' independent discovery, Proposition~\ref{prop:one}, or more precisely the algorithmic version provided in Youngs~\cite{Y63}, is also known as \emph{Edmonds' permutation technique}.
 We will employ Edmonds' permutation technique to derive the main results of this paper.
-A similar approach was used in~\cite{W72} to determine the genus of certain Cayley graphs.
+A similar approach was used in White~\cite{W72} to determine the genus of certain Cayley graphs.

 We will need some notation.
 Let $G=(V,E)$ be a simple graph and for $x\in V$, we let $N(x)$ be the set of \emph{neighbors} of $x$, namely, $N(x)=\{y\in V: \{x,y\}\in E\}$.
 For $x\in V$, define $p_x:N(x)\to N(x)$ to be a cyclic permutation of length $|N(x)|$.
 Let $E^o(G)=\{(x,y),(y,x):\{x,y\}\in E\}$; in other words, $E^o$ is the set of all ordered pairs (the ``$o$" superscript stands for ``ordered") that can be formed with edges from $G$, and $p:E^o\to E^o$ given by $p(x,y)=(y,p_y(x))$.
 Proposition~\ref{prop:one} states that any 2-cell embedding of $G$ uniquely determines the set of cyclic permutations $\{p_x\}_{x\in V}$, and that furthermore given the set $\{p_x\}_{x\in V}$, the orbits of $p$ determine a 2-cell embedding of $G$.
 Intuitively, if a surface is oriented, there is a unique cyclic ordering of each of the vertices' neighbors representing the ``clockwise" direction.